Looking for messy play ideas for 1 and 2 year olds? We’ve got you covered with ideas for wet and dry messy play for toddlers

 They’ll enjoy exploring the feel of the raw pasta, and will likely find dropping it onto the floor very exhilarating.
 Remember, it’s the simple things…

 Include different pasta varieties with new and unusual shapes.

 You can extend this messy play idea for 2 year olds by encouraging them to sort the pasta by shape.
 This develops an awareness of the meaning of ‘different’ and ‘same’/’identical’.

 For older toddlers, you could add in some spoons or barbecue tongs and containers and encourage the development of fine motor skills.
 Who doesn’t love a teddy bear’s pasta party?
 You could also add in some math by encouraging your toddler to count the pasta pieces into each pot.

 Why not try threading the penne pasts onto string, creating your very own nutriment necklace?
 It’s good fun, and does wonders for increasing finger dexterity.

 This is not only a messy play idea, it’s a messy tray idea…

 If you’re feeling a bit more adventurous and have a spare few minutes, learn how to make colored rice here, it’s not too difficult.
 However, don’t panic if you’re short of time, white rice is still great fun.

 Why not create roads amongst the rice realm?
-Add in dump trucks and diggers, for a fun messy play idea for 2-year-olds and older toddlers too.
-This one is still a hit with my 4-year-old.
+Add in dump trucks and diggers, for a fun messy play idea for 2 year olds and older toddlers too.

 We invented numerous road setups, and even needed a traffic light system due to to some inconsiderate drivers!